-3. Short-Term Strategy The Nordic Combined Ladies made big steps the last three years.
+3. SHORT-TERM STRATEGY Women's Nordic Combined has made big steps the last three years.
 The performance level of the athletes is rising and the number of nations and athletes attending events around the world are growing each year.
-The following points are presently on agenda and being addressed:

-- Youth Coordinator - Four FIS Youth Cup events through the year - FIS Youth Cup ranking system - Close cooperation with SJ-L and the SJ/NC Youth Sub-Committee Youth Coordinator The Nordic Combined Youth Coordinator will also support the Nordic Combined Ladies events.
-The task for this position is to support all the FIS Youth Cup organisers, coordinate the Youth Cup calendar with other competition series like the OPA (Alpen Cup) and to ensure the events are organised in accordance with the FIS rules.
+The following points are presently on agenda and being addressed: - Youth Coordinator - Four FIS Youth Cup events through the year - FIS Youth Cup ranking system. - Close cooperation with SJL and the SJ/NC Youth Committee Youth Coordinator The Nordic Combined Youth Coordinator will also support the Women's Nordic Combined events.
+The task for this position is to support all the FIS Youth Cup organisers, coordinate the Youth Cup calendar with other competition series like the OPA Alpencup and to ensure the events are organised in accordance with the FIS rules.
 Four (4) FIS Youth Cup events In the season 2016/17, there will be 4 organisers on the FIS Youth Cup calendar.
 For the overall Youth Cup this is a sufficient number of events to award the title.
-In cooperation with the OPA (Alpencup), there will be 6-7 competition weekends during the season that will be open for all nations to participate in NC-L events.
+In cooperation with the OPA Alpencup, there will be 6-7 competition weekends during the season that will be open for all nations to participate in NC-L events.
 FIS Youth Cup ranking system The Nordic Combined Committee decided in June 2016 to add the ranking system to the Youth Cup.
 This means that the normal World Cup ranking system is used for all Youth Cup events through one season, summer and winter.
 Close cooperation with SJ-L and the Sub-Committee for SJ/NC Youth and Children's Questions Very important for the future development of the NC-L is the close cooperation with SJ/SJ-L. Through the Sub-Committee for SJ/NC Youth and Children's Questions, we are able to develop the NC-L in coordination with SJ/SJL which is important for all our nations to share resources.

-4. Long-Term Strategy With the development that have been taking place over the last seasons, the Nordic Combined Committee has agreed to the following timeline goals for the future: 2018: NC Ladies first Continental Cup event - Otepää, EST 2019: NC Ladies at the Junior World Championships2020: NC Ladies in the Youth Olympic Winter Games 2020/21: NC Ladies first World Cup Series 2021: NC Ladies at the FIS Nordic World Ski Championships 2022: NC Ladies on the programme of the Olympic Winter Games" Oberhofen, 28.11.2016
+4. LONG-TERM STRATEGY With the development that have been taking place over the last seasons, the Nordic Combined Committee has agreed to the following timeline goals for the future: 2018: Women's Nordic Combined first Continental Cup event - Otepää, EST 2019: Women's Nordic Combined at the Junior World Championships 2020: Women's Nordic Combined in the Youth Olympic Winter Games 2020/2021: Women's Nordic Combined first World Cup Series 2021: Women's Nordic Combined at the FIS Nordic World Championships 2022: Women's Nordic Combined on the programme of the Olympic Games.
+Oberhofen, 28.11.2016